 (The Man-of-War is a siphonophore, like a sea anemone (which also has stinging tentacles).
 But, it is actually a Colony of 4 individual animals, called polyps.
 Its gas-filled bag is one; it functions is to move ‘the animal’ as a sail.
 Three other polyps hang below with individual functions of capturing prey, digest prey (the stomach for all yet its own animal) and reproduction (for all).
 It’s a strange arrangement and not yet fully understood!
 Photos and diagram thanks to National Geographic)

 The human way of being together, starts with biology but goes beyond it.
 Social animals are social via the evolution of their physical traits.
-But, as with some other large-brained animals, in humans a new form (or organization, or design) of sociality began to emerge: Culture.
+But, as with some other large-brained animals, in humans a new form (or organization, or design) of sociability began to emerge: Culture.
 Humans are now most pointedly social, by being cultural.
 Beyond our living in close proximity and our division of economic labor, we share thoughts!
-A brain is an individual thing, but a Mind is connected brains working together.
+A brain is an individual thing, but a Mind is connected brains working together within a cultural system.

 “Memes” ‘infect’ our brains.* We have language, the predominant form of meme.
 We pass on our memes/thoughts.
 We socialize our children (see post four in Freedom series-“Persons in the Human Social Organism”).
 We discuss our thoughts, reflect upon them.
 All this is somewhat like programming a computer, except here, we — the computers — are reviewing and revising our own program!